richeyward/richeyward.github.io/content/posts/digitron/mhrd/02-mhrd-basic-logic/index.md

 | 1      | 1        | 1   |
 | 1      | 1        | 1   |
 | 1      | 0        | 0   |

+As you can see, if both inputs are true, then the the output is also true, so an AND gate is needed to combine the inputs of both the OR and NAND.

 The wiring for this looks like this: